 Being prepared for the ups and downs of the firearms and ammunition market is vital for those who have a mind on preparedness.
 Not being subject to the whims of a on again off again politician or political climate is a powerful form of independence.
 This certainly is true in relation to firearms and ammunition.

 While stockpiling ammunition is the best method to start, it should not be our only method to be prepared to provide our firearms food.
 While it may be easy to stockpile large amounts of cheaper military caliber cartridges such as 5.56x45mm or 7.62x39mm Soviet currently, it may not always be the case.
 For hunting rifles, commercial or stockpiled ammunition is not always the best ammunition.

 Reloading offers the prepper, hunter or shooter the ability to prepare for changes in the market and political climate.
 While there is a larger upfront cost, the ability to reload spent brass and load ammunition to the reloader’s specs provides economic benefit to the reloader as well as quality ammunition fine tuned to his or her firearm.

 What You’ll Need

 To start I highly recommend you get a kit with a press, guide and almost everything you’ll need except the dies for your cartridge caliber, powder, bullets and brass.
 Several places offer 500-1000 bullets free with ever kit purchased.
 The Reloader’s Bible is a great table top reference book, and having more than one guide is a must.
-A kit with press will usually start north of $300, though some sell for a little over $250.
+A kit with press is a must.
+I like the RCBS Supreme Master Kit, but others will suffice.
 Dies range all over the board depending on manufacturer and caliber.